 Another survival strategy is to just struggle through.
 For example, a user might pogo-stick into and out of the form, to get the labels to refresh.
 Laura Kalbag describes some fun examples of the struggle-through survival strategy in her article “Labels in Input Fields Aren’t Such a Good Idea.”

 And the final survival strategy is giving up.
 Do I have any evidence of lost conversions that were the result of labels being inside the fields?
 Sadly, no. I’m pleased to say that my clients all agree that labels inside boxes are a mad idea; they don’t want to expose their users to them just for the sake of my desire for an A/B test.
 I’ve delayed writing about this because I wanted the evidence, but I eventually realised that, if I published without it, that might persuade people who have the data to share their findings.
 So if you’re tried it, please comment.

-The nearest example that I have been able to find is one from the website Which Test Won.
-It compared a search box with the label ‘Search inside the text box’ to one whose label was outside the box.
+The nearest example that I have been able to find is one from a website, Which Test Won, which compared a search box with the label ‘Search inside the text box’ to one whose label was outside the box.
 You might consider that to be a test of either a hint inside a text box or a label inside a text box.
 Given the theme of this column, you can probably guess the result rather easily.
-But go try it for yourself over at Search Box A/B Test—Which Increased Revenue Per Visitor?

 Why does Luke W get a free pass?

 My practice is mostly in designing and testing complex forms and long surveys.
 I don’t get much opportunity to work on short forms or cutting-edge mobile applications.
 So, naturally, I wanted to check what Luke Wroblewski has been saying recently about all of this, because he’s the thought leader when it comes to exactly these topics.
 Truthfully, I was taken aback when I read this: